 - Conducting investigations for special committees and boards of directors.

-Kristen also has successfully defended accounting firms in securities class actions and professional liability cases, and represents clients in connection with other commercial litigation and disputes.
-These matters have involved a broad range of accounting and disclosure issues, including issues related to public company disclosures, Reg FD, projections, restatements, loan loss reserves, the recording of impairment charges, allowances for doubtful accounts, revenue recognition, executive compensation and internal controls.
+Kristen also has successfully defended accounting firms in securities class actions, professional liability cases, and SEC investigations, and represents clients in connection with other commercial litigation and disputes.
+These matters have involved a broad range of accounting and disclosure issues, including issues related to public company disclosures, Reg FD, projections, restatements, loan loss reserves, the recording of impairment charges, allowances for doubtful accounts, revenue recognition, executive compensation, and internal controls.